controlplaneio/workshop-2018-kc-seattle-secure-kubernetes-deployment-pipelines/01-Harbor.md

 Harbor is a CNCF project that combines the Docker Registry, Notary and Clair.
 This gives you image hosting, signing and scanning out of the box.
 We won't focus on Harbor too much as we have limited time but you can find out more [here](https://github.com/goharbor/harbor/blob/master/README.md).
 It's likely you may be using a hosted registry service that already supports vulnerability scanning and image signing that builds on top of the same open source software and therefore provides the same functionality.
 For example, IBM Cloud Container Registry and Azure Container Registry both provide Notary as a Service as part of their Container Registry as a Service offerings.
 To keep it local and consistent however, we will be using Harbor to provide this functionality.

 ## Setup
 When running a cluster, you would normally add the Harbor CA to your cluster's trusted CAs.
 Since we are using a local minikube for our cluster, we will just start minikube with making an exception for harbor as an insecure registry.
 First get your Minikube IP.
-Don't panic if Minikube takes a minute to start.
+Minikube may take a minute to start.

 ```bash
 minikube start